amallette21/QGIS_AmericadelNorte_TallerIntro/README.md

 ![alt text](./images/VectorClipOutput.png "Output from vector clipping tool")

-*Raster Clip by Mask*
+*Raster Clip by Mask*.
 You may want to clip a raster dataset to your research area or area of interest.
 To do so, follow these steps:

 ![alt text](./images/ClipRasterbyMaskLayer.png "Raster extraction tools in the main raster menu")